tundish/blathnaid/blathnaid/tale/chapters.rst

     Jack is too anxious to sleep.
 He keeps standing there in the dark, letting his shoulders go forward a little, until the tension in his neck drops out, and he hears the bones in his back letting go of each other.
-    Then in lumps it fall into his legs, and runs like hot sweat down the inside of his skin.
+    Then in lumps it falls into his legs, and runs like hot sweat down the inside of his skin.

 The Master
 ----------